 - government regulatory agencies.

-Classes in Stray Voltage Investigation for dairy producers and agricultural professionals were held May 9-11, 2017 at the WE Energies Service Center in Fort Atkinson, Wisconsin.
-There were two classes offered: Introduction to Stray Voltage, and Stray Voltage Testing.
-An additional class in Advanced Stray Voltage Testing is planned for February 14, 2018 in La Crosse, Wisconsin.
-These Stray Voltage Investigation classes are typically held once a year.
-Read the 2017 brochure here.
+Classes in Stray Voltage Investigation for dairy producers and agricultural professionals are typically held once a year, and we anticipate more will be held in spring, 2018.
+In 2017, two classes were held May 9-11, at the WE Energies Service Center in Fort Atkinson, WI: Introduction to Stray Voltage, and Stray Voltage Testing.
+See the 2017 SV class brochure here.

 If you would like to receive notices of MREC activities and updates please sign up for our quarterly electronic newsletter below.